 For the Chili:

-• Spray the inside of the crock (from the slow-cooker) with nonstick cooking spray.
-Set the slow-cooker to HIGH and add 4 cups water.
+• Spray the inside of the slow-cooker with nonstick cooking spray.
+Set the it to HIGH and add 4 cups water.

 • Brown the beef in a large skillet set over medium heat.
 Drain the fat and add the beef to the slow-cooker.